Diana Stone is the Editor-in-Chief and owner of Still Standing Magazine.

 In 2014, World Vision invited Diana to travel with them to Zimbabwe, learning about their work with infant and maternal health and the severe mortality rates.
 This experience was the catalyst for pursuing her Master’s degree.

 In December of 2017, the founder of Still Standing, Franchesca Cox, offered Diana the chance to take over.
 The next year of running this incredible site proved to be healing, triggering, overwhelming, and incredibly humbling, and she can’t imagine anything much more fulfilling than sharing YOUR words with so many others who know this pain.

-You can read my work on World Vision, Babble, Liberating Working Moms, Simple Homeschool, Mom.me, She Reads Truth, Still Standing Magazine, The New York Times, Yahoo, Military Family, Attachment Parenting International, and The Huffington Post.
+You can read Diana’s work on World Vision, Babble, Liberating Working Moms, Simple Homeschool, Mom.me, She Reads Truth, Still Standing Magazine, The New York Times, Yahoo, Military Family, Attachment Parenting International, and The Huffington Post.